Skip to main content

 With an improved user-friendly and mobile-friendly interface, you'll find all the tools you need at your fingertips and when you are on the go!
 Use your network ID and password (the credentials you use for Canvas and your student email account) to start exploring your new MyOntarioTech account.

-The final examination period for the Fall 2024 semester is Wednesday, December 4 to Friday, December 13.
-The emergency examination date (if required) will be Saturday, December 14.
+The final examination period for the Winter 2025 semester is Monday, April 7 to Wednesday, April 16.
+The emergency examination date (if required) will be Thursday, April 17.

 Students are advised not to make commitments during this period.